golift/wsp/README.md

 Mulery
 ======

-**This project is under development and not yet ready for consumption.**

 The idea behind what's being built here is a server that can handle thousands of simultaneous client connections.
 The server is essentially a command and control center for the clients.
 A simple server is provided, as a library and a binary.
 The server is only useful with the client library that is not provided as a binary.
 You need to instrument